xmkg/kol-projects-index/README.md

 Most of the projects are written in C# language (since they're utilities), and minority are in C++.

 DISCLAIMER: All the material are for educational purposes only.
+They're no longer maintained.

 - Knight OnLine Table Editor (PENTAGRAM TBL EDITOR)
 - Knight OnLine Executable Editor